 Fund Formation and Management

-Zeta’s aim is to ensure that our clients achieve their objectives.
-We achieve this with the vast experience and hands-on approach that our advisors can offer across the Zeta platform.
+Zeta aims to ensure that our clients achieve their objectives.
+We accomplish this with the vast experience and hands-on approach that our advisors can offer across the Zeta platform.
 Our delivery is practical and efficient, ensuring that it is tailored to our clients’ requirements.

-At Zeta, our specialist advisors can provide you with sound practical advice on funds, our managers, service providers as well as our investors.
-With our extensive experience advising on a wide variety of funds and related investment vehicles and products, we are well-positioned to provide guidance within the sector.
+At Zeta, our specialist advisors can provide you with sound practical advice on funds, our managers, service providers, as well as our investors.
+With our extensive experience advising on a wide variety of funds and related investment vehicles and products, we are well-positioned to guide client within this sector.

 Malta Fund Structures